MY SPIRITUAL HOME - REEF EXHIBITION SERIES

 to be scared of; but no longer.
 It was like I was born to do this....
 Dive and Paint!

-We soon got Daniel into Scuba Diving - my son, who wants to be a Marine Biologist, and eventually my husband tried it on our Honeymoon.
+We soon got my son Daniel into Scuba Diving - he works on the ocean, and eventually my husband Peter tried it on our Honeymoon.

 And so - my passion for the Great Barrier Reef has grown.
 I am learning to better equip myself and gain the skills, techniques and knowledge to take better underwater photos and video.
 I ADORE making underwater videos....
 You can see my playlists of Dive Trips on my YouTube channel.